 2: Stanley Virginia (Peru).
 OK-ish Virgina type.
 Smokable.

 3: Sauvage (Costa Rica).
 This is a suggestion of a dude called Mvg.
 I’ve skipped this baccy due to its price of nearly €9 but he or she says that it’s rather good baccy.

 Organic/100% natural/dry types that are the mostly known:

 2: American Spirit

 1: Caney (Colombia).
 Cigar-like rolling tobacco.
-Interesting, different a a bit strong.
+Interesting, different and rather strong tobacco.

 2: Señor Azteca Halzware Shag (Nicaragua).
-OK-ish, dutch-type like baccy.
+A bit dry but OK-ish, dutch-type like baccy.
 I believe it’s made in EU for Central American market..

 Prices and places to get rolling tobacco in SEA

 Vietnam – get it at any major larger tourist destinations like Sa Pa, Hanoi, Saigon or Hoi An.
 Prices vary from about €4-10 for a 50grams of Drum, depending mainly on your haggling skills.